JimmyTran1206/JPACRUDProject/README.md

 This application has been running through many comprehensive stress test scenarios, such as boundary data and empty dataset, to ensure the smoothness in user experience.
 Emerge yourself through a discovery journey that is only limited by your immagination.

 ## Technology used
+### Frontend:
+- Java JSP/ JSTL
-- Frontend: Java JSP/ JSTL, HTML, CSS, and Bootstrap.
+- HTML, CSS, Bootstrap.
+### Backend:
+- Java JPA
+- Java JPQL
+- Spring MVC and Boot
+- Gradle
-- Backend: Java JPA, JPQL, String MVC, Boot, Gradle and MySQL.
+- MySQL.

 This is a fullstack application.
 In the front end, Java JSP/ JSTL,  HTML, CSS, and Bootstrap are employed to make the page responsive with various device viewports.